Strilanc/Strilanc.github.io/_posts/2017-08-25-shor-algorithm.md

 <img style="max-width:100%; border:1px solid gray; padding: 5px;" src="/assets/{{ loc }}/code-monkey-notes.png"/>

-Anyways, the general point I want to get across here is a) what a frequency is, b) that we know how to turn a raw signal into frequencies, and c) even though frequency information is technically redundant with the raw signal, it can be easier to work with.
+Anyways, the general point I want to get across here is a) that we know how to turn a raw signal into frequency information, and b) even though frequency information is technically redundant with the raw signal, it can be easier to work with.
 If you want to learn more about sound and frequency, you can start with the Wikipedia page on [digital signal processing](https://en.wikipedia.org/wiki/Digital_signal_processing).

 Now that we're a bit more familiar with frequencies, let's get into a specific relevant case where information that's spread out in a raw signal is concentrated in a useful way in frequency space.